Sky · TV / Mobile / Gaming · 0→1 MVP → Platform

 Year

 Play Along launched on Sky TV as the first multi-device multiplayer quiz experience on the platform.
 Staff trials with 32 respondents validated the core interaction model before public release.
 Post-launch data confirmed sustained engagement, with sessions averaging over 8 minutes and roughly 1 in 3 launches resulting in a quiz being played.
+The MVP earned the runway to evolve: in 2026 the product was rebranded as Trivial Minds and the interaction model became the foundation of an IP-skinnable platform.

 ~30%